maritimeconnectivity/g1128-msr-service-specification/service-specification.md

-Although these technologies in principle can be anything (even a phone number), the *Maritime Connectivity Platform Consortium* (MCC) promotes the use of web-services and services using the *Maritime Messaging Service* (MMS).
+Although these technologies in principle can be anything (even a phone number), the *Maritime Connectivity Platform Consortium* (MCC) promotes the use of web-services and services using the *MCP Messaging Service* (MMS).
 For each technical design there will be one or more service instances that provide the required information, relying on a service provider.
 The most important information is the endpoint of the service, but other significant information